 Active management of the regeneration cohort should be also considered during the second and third stages of overstory treatments.
 As described above, pre-commercial thinning and shrub control around crop trees has the potential to significantly increase vigor levels.
-While natural regeneration appears to be providing sufficient stocking under thinned understories, gaps captured by shrubs and grasses may need shrub control and or planting to ensure timely stocking and full utilization of growing space.
+While natural regeneration appears to be providing sufficient stocking under thinned understories, gaps captured by shrubs and grasses may need shrub control and planting to ensure timely stocking and full utilization of growing space.
 Gaps occupied with native shrubs provide important wildlife habitat, but many gaps are filled with non-native Scotch Broom (Cytisus scopariu) in the stands inventoried in this study.

 Prescriptions for individual stands will need to take into account the current vigor, height, crown crowding, spatial arrangement, and stocking levels of both overstory and understory cohorts, as well as shrub cover.
-Relatively uniform, even-age stands with high overstory SDI and little regeneration should be thinned to different densities throughout the stand to create a mix of stage one and two patches.
+Relatively uniform, even-age stands with high overstory SDI and little regeneration, such as Bad Acre West, will need to be thinned to different densities throughout the stand to create a mix of stage one and two patches.
 Stage three patches can be added if large gaps are desired for wildlife habitat.
-Stands that already have a high level of patchiness can be treated by moving different patches to different stages depending on the stocking, vigor and height of the regeneration in each patch.
-Stands with overstory stocking below 150 SDI and high levels of understory competition will likely require a greater emphasis on pre-commercial thinning over further overstory removal to move the regeneration into vigor classes three and four.
+Stands that already have a high level of patchiness, such as Kalipso, can be treated by moving different patches to different stages depending on the stocking, vigor and height of the regeneration in each patch.
+Stage two patches where regeneration is over 5m, such as many areas in Redomsky, should be opened up and moved to stage 3 patches to ensure the recruitment of regeneration into the overstory.
+Stands, such as Cherry Hill, with overstory stocking close to or below 150 SDI and high levels of understory competition will likely require pre-commercial thinning, in addition to further overstory removal, to move the regeneration into vigor classes three and four.
 To provide an approximate assessment of stands at the patch level, inventory data can be broken down by plot to show the distribution of overstory SDI and understory trees per acre, average height, relative volume growth, and crown overlap.
-Displaying this information on stand map using GIS can provide an idea of the spatial distribution of different cohorts (Appendix F).
+Displaying this information on stand map using GIS can provide an idea of the spatial distribution of different cohorts (Appendix E).

 To help managers determine the stand level tradeoffs between structural goals, wood production needs, habitat value, understory vigor, and risk tolerance, stand level models that are based on existing inventory information and accessible to managers are needed (Lieffers et al. 1999, Hasenauer and Kindermann 2002).
 While light based models are clearly superior at predicting growth of advanced regeneration at the individual tree level, density based models appear to work well at the stand level (O'Hara 1996).
-Although spatially explicit models are powerful tools to understand forest ecosystems and the effects of experimental treatments, they will require substantial investment of time and resources for development.
+Although spatially explicit models are powerful tools to understand forest ecosystems and the effects of experimental treatments, they will require substantial investment of time and resources to develop and collect spatially explicit inventory information on a broad scale is not realistic at this point in time.
 At the same time, traditional inventory metrics and growth models designed for even-age management are often not sufficient for uneven-age management.
 Incorporating light measurements and simple metrics for intra-cohort competition, spatial distribution of cohorts, and shrub cover into distant independent stand models shows promise to make them versatile and powerful enough for most management needs.